Tongva: Material culture

 Tongva material culture and technology reflected a sophisticated knowledge of the working properties of natural materials and a highly developed artisanship, shown in many articles of everyday utility decorated with shell inlay, carving, and painting.
 Most of these items, including baskets, shell tools, and wooden weapons, were extremely perishable.
 Soapstone from quarries on Catalina Island was used to make cooking implements, animal carvings, pipes, ritual objects, and ornaments.

 Using the stems of rushes (Juncus sp .), grass (Muhlenbergia rigens), and squawbush (Rhus trilobata), women fabricated coiled and twined basketry in a three-color pattern for household use, seed collecting, and ceremonial containers to hold grave offerings.
 They sealed some baskets, such as water bottles, with asphalt to make watertight containers for holding liquids.

 The Tongva used the leaves of tule reeds as well as those of cattails to weave mats and thatch their shelters.

 Living in the mild climate of southern California, the men and children usually went nude, and women wore only a two-piece skirt, the back part being made from the flexible inner bark of cottonwood or willow, or occasionally deerskin.
-The front apron was made of cords of twisted dog bane or milkweed.
+The front apron was made of cords of twisted dogbane or milkweed.
 People went barefoot except in rough areas where they wore crude sandals made of yucca fiber.
 In cold weather, they wore robes or capes made from twisted strips of rabbit fur, deer skins, or bird skins with the feathers still attached.
 Also used as blankets at night, these were made of sea otter skins along the coast and on the islands.
 “Women were tattooed from cheek to shoulder blade, from elbow to shoulder,” with cactus thorns used as needles and charcoal dust rubbed into the wounds as “ink,” leaving a blue-gray mark under the skin after the wounds healed.